speedata/publisher/doc/manual/content/en/manual/text/fonts.md

 Embedding fonts in the common formats is very easy.
 The formats TrueType and OpenType (files .ttf and .otf) are supported.

 {{< callout type="warning" >}}
 Type 1 fonts (files `.pfb`) are deprecated.
-They are still loaded with the old fontforge font handler, but this handler will be removed in a future version.
+They are still loaded with the old fontforge font handler, but this handler is scheduled for removal in version 6.0.
 Please convert Type 1 fonts to OpenType.
 {{< /callout >}}

 To make fonts known and used by the publisher, two steps are necessary.
 The first step is to load a font file: